 By: Daniel Carson — Community News Editor

-The elimination of the librarian position at Sharon High School at the end of the 2020 school year has resulted in the loss of tens of thousands of dollars worth of state-provided student and teacher resources.
+The elimination of the library media specialist position at Sharon High School at the end of the 2020 school year has resulted in the loss of tens of thousands of dollars worth of state-provided student and teacher resources.

 The resources provided by the state consist of access to a long list of college level, academic research databases, journals, newspapers and other college/career readiness materials.
 The Massachusetts Library System (MLS) estimates that resources would cost approximately $40,000 for an individual school library to purchase on their own.
 Sharon High School lost access to these materials at the end of the 2020 school year when the School Library Media Specialist position was cut.

 Dr. Cathy Collins, who held the position before it was eliminated, was offered a recently available position at Sharon Middle School, and is currently teaching both the Engineering and Design and Inventions Through Time classes, as well as a media literacy course.

 Collins says that while she misses her highschool students and teachers, she is enjoying working at the Middle School.
 “I am having fun embracing this new adventure and learning along with my 6th-8th grade students,” said Collins.